tshort/julia/doc/manual/mathematical-operations.rst

 tightly, but there are no syntactic constraints.)

 Julia's promotion system makes arithmetic operations on mixtures of argument types "just work" naturally and automatically.
-See `Conversion and Promotion <../conversion-and-promotion>`_ for details of the promotion system.
+See :ref:`man-conversion-and-promotion` for details of the promotion system.

 Here are some examples with bitwise operators: